Convert a NumPy array to LaTeX

 from IPython.display import Math

-But if you are coding a Python chunk in a Quarto file on RStudio, you need to add the option #| output: asis at the top of the code chunk.
-This option controls how the output is rendered in the final document.
+If you are writing a Python chunk in a Quarto file in RStudio, you need to include the option #| output: asis at the top of the code chunk.
+This option determines how the output is rendered in the final document.

 Code